Olagold-hackxx/alx-higher_level_programming/0x00-python-hello_world/README.md

 ###    Python - Hello World
-This project is an introduction to python and contains task that focused on
+This project is an introduction to python and contains tasks that focused on
   * How to use the Python interpreter
   * How to print text and variables using print
   * How to use strings
   * What are indexing and slicing in Python

 ####Tasks
- Shell script that runs a Python script.
+0. Shell script that runs a Python script.
 The Python file name will be saved in the environment variable $PYFILE

 1. Write a Shell script that runs Python code.